NOAA-GFDL/MDTF-diagnostics/doc/sphinx/dev_guidelines.rst

 Preparation for POD implementation
 ----------------------------------

-We assume that, at this point, you have a set of scripts, written in :doc:`languages <dev_instruct>` consistent with the framework's open source policy, that a) read in model data, b) perform analysis, and c) output figures.
+We assume that, at this point, you have a set of scripts, written in languages consistent with the framework's open source policy, that a) read in model data, b) perform analysis, and c) output figures.
 Here are 3 steps to prepare your scripts for POD implementation.

 We recommend running the framework on the sample model data again with both ``save_ps`` and ``save_nc`` in the configuration input ``src/default_tests.jsonc`` set to ``true``.
 This will preserve directories and files created by individual PODs in the output directory, which could come in handy when you go through the instructions below, and help understand how a POD is expected to write output.